Is It True 900,000 Women Left Work Because Of Menopause?

 So where does this figure come from?
 I see it in a UK parliament inquiry, in The Guardian and The Times, on Sky News and on HR websites.
 Recently Cherry Ainsworth, Global Head of Talent Acquisition at the Financial Times quoted it when talking on LinkedIn about the FT being a proud signatory of the “Menopause Workplace Pledge”.

 I asked Cherry for the source for this figure and she told me it was from research done by Wellbeing of Women, a highly respected and trusted organisation doing great work around the wellbeing of women.
-The 900,000 figure is on the Wellbeing of Women website, so I asked them if I could read the research the figure came from.
+The 900,000 figure was on the Wellbeing of Women website, so I asked them if I could read the research the figure came from.
+(Wellbeing of Women originally declined to accept the findings of this article, but it appears the figure has now finally been removed from their website.)

 They told me it came from research done by Bupa and gave me further links as reference.
 The first link was to the CIPD, the Chartered Institute of Personnel and Development and took me to an article “in partnership with Bupa”.
 It said “research from Bupa has shown that almost a million women have left their job because of menopausal symptoms such as hot flushes and night sweats and increased anxiety while others are forced to take long-term absence from work to manage symptoms.”